Bank of England's Bailey expects 'pronounced recovery' for economy

 The share of retail sales that had moved online rose sharply in 2020 as consumers and businesses adjusted to social distancing rules, he said.

-“We’re expecting however, obviously, quite a pronounced effect in the first quarter because this lockdown is obviously again necessarily a severe one,” Bailey said in an online discussion organised by the BoE.
+“We’re expecting however, obviously, quite a pronounced effect in the first quarter because this lockdown is obviously again necessarily a severe one,” Bailey said.

-The central bank is due to make its next monetary policy announcement on Feb 4.
-A Reuters poll of economists published last week showed the BoE was expected to keep its benchmark lending rate at 0.1% until at least 2024.

 Our Standards: The Thomson Reuters Trust Principles.